 The person responsible for applying for a licence is the person having control of, or the person managing the property i.e. the landlord who lets the property and collects the rent.

-Landlords will have to apply to their Local Authority to obtain a licence.
-This involves landlords submitting an application form and then paying the application fee.
-It then may be necessary for the property to be inspected before one can be issued.
-In granting the Licence both the suitability of the landlord applicant and the property will be considered.
+Landlords apply to their Local Authority to obtain a licence.
+A landlord submits an application form and then pays an application fee.
+It then may be necessary for the rental property to be inspected before the HMO licence is issued.
+In granting the Licence both the suitability of the applicant and the configuration and condition of the rental property will be considered.

-As part of the inspection aspects such as: the properties layout, room sizes, accommodation standards and fire safety will all be considered against the Local Authorities House in Multiple Occupation (HMO) standards.
-It may be as a result that changes to the property are required before a licence is issued to a landlord.
+As part of the inspection aspects such as: the properties layout, room sizes, accommodation standards and fire safety will all be assessed against the Local Authorities House in Multiple Occupation (HMO) standards.
+It may be as a result of the assessment that the inspector will request changes to the HMO property before a licence is issued.

-Licensing charges on landlords are supposed to reflect the costs involved in administering the scheme.
-Fees vary widely between local authorities.
-Recent research (Dec 06) carried out be www.landlordlaw.co.uk indicate that the cost of the licence fee can be as little as £140 as is the case with Cornish Local Authorities right up to £1100 to licence a House in Multiple Occupation (HMO) in Newcastle.
+HMO licensing charges are supposed to reflect the costs involved in administering the licensing scheme and these fees can vary widely between local authorities.
+Recent research (Dec 06) carried out by www.landlordlaw.co.uk indicate that the cost of the licence fee can be as little as £140, as is the case with Cornish Local Authorities, right up to a breathtaking £1100 to licence a House in Multiple Occupation (HMO) in Newcastle.

-These costs may pale into insignificance compared to the costs of upgrading the property to ensure that it complies with the Local Authorities House in Multiple Occupation (HMO) standards.
-Structural alterations or the installation of expensive fire alarm systems could cost thousands even tens of thousands in some extreme cases, dwarfing the cost of the application fee.
+These licence costs may pale into insignificance compared to the costs of upgrading the property to ensure that it complies with the Local Authoritie's House in Multiple Occupation (HMO) standards.
+With extensive structural alterations or the installation of fire alarm systems costing thousands, or even tens of thousands in more extreme cases.

 It is an offence for a landlord to operate an House in Multiple Occupation (HMO) without a licence.
-Penalties for non-compliance include a maximum fine of £20,000.
+Non compliance with any expected licence on a HMO is an offence that carries various penalties and actions, including a maximum fine of £20,000.